-2. Use of Criminal Record/Convictions Information
+4.2 Use of Criminal Record/Convictions Information

-The disclosure of criminal record information will be used as one tool within the overall recruitment process.

-Applicants must be informed at the outset if criminal record information will be requested from them.
+- 4.2.1 The disclosure of criminal record information will be used as one tool within the overall recruitment process. - 4.2.2 Applicants must be informed at the outset if criminal record information will be requested from them.
 This will provide a basis for the applicant to decide whether to apply for the post.
-It should be emphasised that this information will be used only to assess the applicant's suitability for employment, in so far as it is relevant, and that they will be considered on merit and ability and not discriminated against unfairly.

-Applicants must be told in writing that relevant criminal convictions and other associated information will be discussed at the interview to assess job related risks.
+It should be emphasised that this information will be used only to assess the applicant's suitability for employment, in so far as it is relevant, and that they will be considered on merit and ability and not discriminated against unfairly. - 4.2.3 Applicants must be told in writing that relevant criminal convictions and other associated information will be discussed at the interview to assess job related risks.
 They should be encouraged to submit appropriate written details and dates in confidence to a named person responsible for ensuring the security of this highly sensitive information using an envelope marked 'private and confidential'.
-They should be invited to attach any other information they wish to draw attention to that may improve understanding and fair decision- making.

-When recruiting to posts that are exempted under the Rehabilitation of Offenders Act, the level of disclosure of all criminal record information must be specified i.e., Basic, Standard Disclosure(including details and dates of 'spent' convictions, cautions, reprimands, and final warnings) or Enhanced Disclosure (other relevant non-conviction information including police enquiries andpending prosecutions).
-When recruiting to posts that are not exempted under the Rehabilitation of Offenders Act, unspent criminal convictions should be considered only when they are relevant to the post.

-At the selection process, issues concerning offences must be raised with applicants as part of a carefully structured and managed process that allows open and honest discussion.

-Applicants must be given the opportunity to discuss Disclosure information before a final recruitment decision is made as part of a post-interview process in consultation with the Council's Safer Recruitment Panel.
-If information provided in the Disclosure contradicts that provided by the applicant, this will be discussed with the applicant in person as part of a post-selection process.
+They should be invited to attach any other information they wish to draw attention to that may improve understanding and fair decision- making. - 4.2.4 When recruiting to posts that are exempted under the Rehabilitation of Offenders Act, the level of disclosure of all criminal record information must be specified i.e., Basic, Standard Disclosure (including details and dates of 'spent' convictions, cautions, reprimands, and final warnings) or Enhanced Disclosure (other relevant non-conviction information including police enquiries and pending prosecutions).
+When recruiting to posts that are not exempted under the Rehabilitation of Offenders Act, unspent criminal convictions should be considered only when they are relevant to the post. - 4.2.5 At the selection process, issues concerning offences must be raised with applicants as part of a carefully structured and managed process that allows open and honest discussion. - 4.2.6 Applicants must be given the opportunity to discuss Disclosure information before a final recruitment decision is made as part of a post-interview process in consultation with the council's Safer Recruitment Panel.
+If information provided in the Disclosure contradicts that provided by the applicant, this will be discussed with the applicant in person as part of a post- selection process.
 It may be that the Disclosure contains information the applicant was not asked about during the interview, or the applicant was unaware they had a criminal record.

-It maybe they have been given inaccurate information and are under the impression their convictions have become spent under the terms of the Rehabilitation of Offenders Act.
+- 4.2.7 If the candidate has been given inaccurate information and are under the impression their convictions have become spent under the terms of the Rehabilitation of Offenders Act.
 It maybe they hid their convictions to increase their chances of employment.
 Or it may be that the information contained in the Disclosure is inaccurate or relates to someone else with the same name.
-In any event, applicants should be given the opportunity to explain the situation before a final decision is made.

-Where Disclosure information is sought in relation to existing employees and it is then discovered they have failed to disclose an 'unspent' conviction, they will be in breach of the Staff Code of Conduct although this should not lead to automatic dismissal.
-Only after a full appraisal of the situation by the Council's Safer Recruitment Panel including the risks involved, should dismissal be considered.
+In any event, applicants should be given the opportunity to explain the situation before a final decision is made. - 4.2.8 Where Disclosure information is sought in relation to existing employees and it is then discovered they have failed to disclose an 'unspent' conviction, they will be in breach of the Staff Code of Conduct although this should not lead to automatic dismissal.
+Only after a full appraisal of the situation by the council's Safer Recruitment Panel including the risks involved, should dismissal be considered.
 The relevance of the conviction to the post should be established.
 If an employee deliberately withheld conviction information to gain employment in a non-risk area, disciplinary action must be considered.

-3. Assessing the relevance of criminal records
+4.3 Assessing the relevance of criminal records